-The Center also offes a certificate in Interamerican Studies and a certificate in Southeast Asian studies.
 The Master of Arts with the thesis option was established in 2001 and a non-thesis option was added in 2006.

 In 2008, two international student/faculty exchange programs were developed through the generosity of donors: The Helen Ratliff Cleaves Memorial Fellowship (Honduras) and The Ken and Verena Wilson Fellowship (Cambodia).
 Every year, the Center sponsors students and/or faculty to work and study abroad under memorandums of understanding between Texas State and educational institutions in Honduras and Cambodia.